-Part 4: Disputes about participants' treatment and care needs
+Part 4: Guidelines for disputes about participants' treatment and care needs

-This Part of the Lifetime Care and Support Guidelines is made under sections 28 and 58 of the Motor Accidents (Lifetime Care and Support) Act 2006 (the Act).
+This Part of the Lifetime Care and Support Guidelines is made under the Motor Accidents (Lifetime Care and Support) Act 2006 (the Act), including sections 28 and 58.

 This Part applies to disputes about an assessment or any aspect of an assessment by the Lifetime Care and Support Authority (Lifetime Care) of the treatment and care needs of a participant under Part 4 of the Act.